|

 Distribution & Size

-Found inshore, near shore and offshore
+Spanish Mackerel (Scomberomorous maculatus) Found inshore, near shore and offshore

 especially over deep grass beds and reefs.
-Absent from north Florida waters.
+Absent from north Florida waters

 Schooling fish migrate northwards